Set a defensible cutscore with the Contrasting Groups Method

 This “gold standard” can be a range of other classifications too.
 Here are some more plausible situations:

-We provide this tool at no cost, to help practitioners better establish cutscores.
+We provide the Contrasting Groups Tool at no cost, to help practitioners better establish cutscores.
 Our mission at Assessment Systems is to improve assessment.
 If you would like to leverage our expertise to help your organization develop higher-quality assessments, please contact us!